Dog with Diplomatic Instincts

 Worse scenario was that it could not remove large image file to save some space.
 It was already there in the /Home folder of Debian which I did not format.

-I may consider used MX Linux XFC or Flushbox simply because of its MX Utilities.
+One should consider using MX Linux XFC or Flushbox, simply because of its MX Utilities.

 I should try and see how they work.

-I am left with fancy looking KDE boot up menu.
+I am left with a fancy looking KDE boot up menu.

 Update